PaulRitsche/DeepACSA/README.md

 ## Usage

 Open an Anaconda prompt window.
 Activate your virtual environment and change to the directory containing the code, as done above.
-So far, we have implemented two ways to use DeepACSA.

-1. Make use of the implemented GUI:

 Type the here presented command into the prompt window and enter the required parameters in the GUI.